tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 * Parameters
 * Request submission example
 * Request response example
-* Error codes
+* Status and error codes
 * Code samples

 Open up a new text file and create sections for each of these elements.

 Each of your endpoints should follow this same pattern and structure.
 A common template helps increase consistency and familiarity/predictability with how users consume the information.

 {{note}} Although there are automated ways to publish API docs, we're focusing on content rather than tools in this course.
-For the sake of simplicity, try just using a text editor with Markdown syntax.{{end}}
+For the sake of simplicity, try just using a text editor and Markdown syntax.{{end}}

 {% include restapicourse_next.html %}